Brent Cross Town: Construction

 Construction commenced in 2020, with early enabling infrastructure work completed by Galldris.
 The Exploratory Park, a new public park, opened in August 2020.
+The park features a water fountain incorporating a design by architect Jonathan Wren.
+A community survey commissioned by Barnet Council reported that 87% of local residents rated the park "very good" or "excellent" for promoting wellbeing and community engagement.

 In October 2020, the developers Related Argent released their plans for the new town, including facilities for sport and play, pedestrian-friendly routes and being a net zero carbon town by 2030.
-The park features a water fountain incorporating a design by architect Jonathan Wren.
-A 2021 community survey commissioned by Barnet Council reported that 87% of local residents rated the park "very good" or "excellent" for promoting wellbeing and community engagement.
+A visitors pavilion was constructed that included a cafe and that created a space for exhibitions and events.
+People were able to learn about the masterplan for Brent Cross Town.
+It was awarded a 2024 RIBA London Award, with the jury praising its sustainability credentials and it being a calm and welcoming community space.

 Residential properties include The Ashbee and The Delamarre, which have views over Claremont Park.
 These will include stone countertops, excellent Wi-Fi and mobile signals, intelligent storage, energy-efficient LEDs, underfloor heating and instant boiling water taps.

 Many contractors are involved in the project, including Galldris Group (groundwork and infrastructure) Allies and Morrison (masterplan), Woods Bagot (interior design for the first phase of residential developments), Gillespies (landscape planning and the public realm masterplan), Vattenfall (heat network), Waterman Group (infrastructure and environmental activities), Munnelly Support Services (logistics and security) and Maccreanor Lavington, Whittam Cox Architects and Townshend Landscape Architects (design and architectural work).

 The substation, which will provide 100% renewable energy to Brent Cross Town, was built using salvaged oil pipeline steel and low carbon, low/no cement concrete.
-The structure is also the largest permanent public artwork in the UK, has an array of colour, with a motivational message of “Here we come, Here we rise and shine,” surrounding it, that was created by artist Lakwena.
+The structure is also the largest permanent public artwork in the UK, has an array of colour, with a motivational message of "Here we come, Here we rise and shine," surrounding it, that was created by artist Lakwena.
 In March 2024, it was reported that it had won a Civic Trust Award.

 In June 2024, the business and innovation district started to be built.
 BAM was chosen to build 3 Copper Square, with Sheffield Hallam University expected to be a tenant, creating their first campus in London.
-Sheffield Hallum University will be based on the lower six floors, with space for others available on the top seven floors.
+Sheffield Hallam University will be based on the lower six floors, with space for others available on the top seven floors.
 The architects were ShedKM and the structure is cross-laminated timber and concrete with exposed timber soffits.
 The building includes private and communal terraces.

+A 4.3-metre-high water feature, called 'The Fountain' has been built in Neighbourhood Square.
+Mark Nixon, of design company NEON commented "The Fountain offers calm moments through its sound and movement, but it also invites light-hearted interaction, especially from children.
+That duality felt important for a public space like this.”